Anonymous961/ecodroid-1/README.md

 ## Problem

-Every year saplings are planted across Odish during different events with a lot of enthusiasm However, most of them die untimely death due to lack of care and maintenance.
+Every year saplings are planted across Odisha during different events with a lot of enthusiasm However, most of them die untimely death due to lack of care and maintenance.

 ## About